AuthArmor/autharmor-js-ui/README.md

 const registrationResult = await authArmorInteractiveClient.registerAsync("username");
 ```

 As before, the user will be prompted to select their registration method (provided you have more than one method enabled) and they will then be registered with that method.
-Either the `RegistrationResult` or `null` will be returned, following the same principles as with logging in.
+A promise with the `RegistrationResult` will be returned, following the same principles as with logging in for out-of-band methods such as magic link email registration.

 ## Using the Form